-- install smoke alarms in compliance with the Fire Services Act 1990, which requires interconnected photoelectric smoke alarms without an ionisation sensor be installed in all bedrooms, in hallways that connect bedrooms with the rest of the property (or otherwise between the bedrooms and other parts of the storey if there is no hallway), on every level, and in the most likely path of exit if there is no bedroom on a level - ensure smoke alarms are either hard-wired or powered by a non-removable 10-year battery, and operate when tested - replace smoke alarms before the end of their service life (smoke alarms are required to have a recommended service life of at least 10 years under normal conditions of use) - test and clean smoke alarms before the start or renewal of a tenancy - not remove a smoke alarm or do anything to reduce the effectiveness of the alarm (e.g. paint or cover it).
+- install smoke alarms in compliance with the Fire and Emergency Services Act 1990, which requires interconnected photoelectric smoke alarms be installed in all bedrooms, in hallways that connect bedrooms with the rest of the property and on every level - replace smoke alarms before the end of their service life (smoke alarms are required to have a recommended service life of at least 10 years under normal conditions of use) - test and clean smoke alarms and replace any flat or nearly flat batteries within 30 days before the start or renewal of a tenancy - not remove a smoke alarm, remove the battery (other than to replace it) or do anything to reduce the effectiveness of the alarm (e.g. paint or cover it).